 Step #1: Learn more about your dog

-The difference between potty training a dog for the very first time and doing it all over again is in the dog’s behavior and previous life experiences.
+The difference between potty training a dog for the first time and doing it all over again is in the dog’s behavior and previous life experiences.

 Thus, it’s nervous and doesn’t know how to act — not even how to tell you that it wants to “go.”

 How to potty train a dog again when you’ve adopted a previously abandoned pooch

-Many people aren’t fit to take care of a dog, and some even leave their dogs in shelters because of unforeseen circumstances.
+Many people aren’t fit to care for a dog, and some even leave their dogs in shelters because of unforeseen circumstances.

 Thus, they don’t want to spoil them unless they have to.
-Unfortunately, accidents do happen, which only stresses the dogs out and leads to anxiety.
+Unfortunately, accidents happen, which only stresses the dogs out and leads to anxiety.

-Because of all these factors, re-housebreaking a shelter dog or a rescue will require much more effort on your part, not to mention time.
+Because of all these factors, re-housebreaking a shelter dog or a rescue will require much more effort, not to mention time.